JanGorman/Chester/README.md

 	// Can specify which errors to catch
 }

-// Or if your sure of your query
+// Or if you're sure of your query

 guard let queryString = try? query.build else { return }